Gulfport Energy Corporation [GPOR] Holding Strong: What’s pushing it?

 Shifting the focus to workforce efficiency, Gulfport Energy Corporation [GPOR] earns $4,224,351 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 7.13 and its Total Asset Turnover is 0.25.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.59 and its Current Ratio is 0.59.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.85, which indicates that it is 11.16% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 29.31.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.76, which indicates that it is 8.83% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 32.99.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Gulfport Energy Corporation [GPOR] a Reliable Buy?